vovkos/jancy/doc/build-guide/rst/samples.rst

 * ``jnc``

-	This sub-folder contains multiple Jancy source files demonstrating most prominent language features.
+	This sub-folder contains multiple Jancy source files demonstrating most prominent **language features**.

 * ``jnc_sample_01_embed_c``

-	This sample demonstrates how to embed Jancy as a scripting language into a pure C program.
-The sample also shows how to implement Jancy classes in C and how to export them into the namespace of the script, thus providing two-way interaction between the script and the host application.
+	This sample demonstrates how to embed Jancy as a **scripting engine** into a pure C program.
+The sample also shows how to implement **Jancy classes in C** and how to export them into the namespace of the script, thus providing two-way interaction between the script and the host application.

 	Run it as::